franzheidl/bemify/README.md

 ## Aliases
 Not everyone thinks in the categories of 'block, element, modifier', but many of us still want to write modularized, components-based CSS.
-There are a couple of aliases included for those who think in terms of components, parent-child / -subcomponents included:
+There are a couple of aliases included for those who think in terms of components, parent-child / -subcomponents included (And it's totally straightforward to add your own):

     @include block('name') {}
         == @include component('name') {}